CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 It is up to the **GM** to decide on when something is *too heavy* to carry for the character in question.

 # Combat
-TODO

-## Start of Combat
+When diplomacy fails, hostilities ensue.

+## Who Acts When
+The involved parties (= groups) act one after another.
+After all involed parties have had their **turn** to act, a **combat round** has passed.
+All members of a party act at the same time, during the party's turn.

 At the beginning of every combat encounter, the involved parties must roll for initiative.
-Character's get to act in the reverse order of the value rolled.
-That means that higher values get to go first.
+In order to determine which party gets to act first, each party rolls a **1D6**.
+The party rolling the higher number, goes first.
+If there is a tie, roll a **1D2**.
+If the player party is involved, a one means they get to go first.

-If one party is surprised, the ambushing party gets to act for a full round, without initiative being rolled.
+If one party is surprised, the ambushing party gets to act for a full turn, without initiative being rolled.
 This is called a *surprise round*.
 After the surprise round, initiative is rolled and combat begins as explained above.

 A party is considered surprised if they were unaware of their opponents when the first attack roll happens.

 > As an example: this does not count for opponents standing right in front of each other in conversation, when one of them suddenly draws a dagger and attacks.
 The attacker can be clearly seen by the defender and thus they must both roll for initiative, to determine whether the defender can react in time.

 ## Combat Actions
-TODO

-## Melee Combat
-TODO

-## Ranged Combat
-TODO
+Every turn, every character gets to move and use a skill, once.
+They can do so in any order (move first or use a skill first) or they can forego taking either or even any action.

+## How to Attack
+All attacks made against another creature or character are made as an [opposed test](#opposed-test).

+* When attacking with a weapon:
+  * It is possible to fork other weapon skills into the attack roll.
+  * The [weapon skill](#weapon--weapon-type--str) of choice must be rolled as a [graduated test](#graduated-test).
+    * If it is a melee attack, the defender must roll a [melee defence](#melee-defence-agi) [graduated test](#graduated-test).
+    * If it is a ranged attack, the defender must roll a [ranged defence](#ranged-defence-agi) [graduated test](#graduated-test).
+* When attacking with magic:
+  * It is **not** possible to fork other magic skills into the attack roll.
+  * The mage must roll the specific [magic school](#magic-school--school--arc) as a [graduated test](#graduated-test).
+  * The defender can either roll a [ranged defence](#ranged-defence-agi) [graduated test](#graduated-test)...
+  * ...or they can roll a [magic school](#magic-school--school--arc) [graduated test](#graduated-test) of their own, to try and counter the attack.
+* Whoever has more successes, wins the [opposed test](#opposed-test).
+  * If the attacker wins, they can roll the [injuries](#injury) to inflict.
+That number is then reduced by [resistances and armor](#damage-resistances).
+The final number of injuries is then applied to the defender.
+  * If the defender wins or the result is a tie, the attack fails and no [injuries](#injury) are inflicted.

 ### Thrown Weapons
 TODO